Free-Nations-Region/NationStatesAPIBot/README.md

 I wrote this bot for the discord server of the [region](https://www.nationstates.net/region=the_free_nations_region "The Free Nations Region") where i am currently member of.

 It can send automatically recruitment telegrams via the NationStates API.
+It will check if the recipient would receive the telegram before actually sending it, if not it will be skipped.
+Which increases the efficency because no telegrams are wasted.

 It is intended to provide:
   - some statistics from NationStates API to discord users (To-Do)